PragatiAiml/Codsoft-task/README.md

 # Codsoft-task
-his repository contains three GUI-based Python applications created as part of my internship at CodSoft.
+This repository contains three GUI-based Python applications created as part of my internship at CodSoft.
 The focus was on designing interactive and functional desktop tools using **Python and Tkinter**.

 ##  Technologies Used
 - Python 3.x